ppone/docs/accounting/quickbooks-desktop.md

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.

 Below we have documented commonly encountered errors and recommended resolutions.
 If you are still unable to get your books synced then please contact [support@invoiced.com](mailto:support@invoiced.com) for further assistance.

+### Sync is not working

+Please make sure you are connected to the internet in order to connect to Invoiced.

+### Mismatched password

+Every time you download a .qwc file please make sure you are using the associated password.
+Each time you generate a configuration this will generate a fresh password.

+### Updating the .qwc file

+If you are installing a new .qwc file, please make sure that you clear out the old sync first if you are replacing an existing sync.